ppy/osu-wiki/wiki/Tournaments/3TWC/1/en.md

 ### Qualifiers

 - More detailed results are available on the [statistics sheet](https://docs.google.com/spreadsheets/d/1ojk6pEL60VbUZ7o9_eDPY27kOtBWRmGwD0LyWByB9vk/edit?usp=sharing)
-- Top 4 of the qualifiers proceeds to the Round of 16 automatically
+- Top 4 of the qualifiers proceeded to the Round of 16 automatically
-- Top 5 and below will start from Round of 24
+- Top 5 and below started from Round of 24
-- Total points are determined by summing up the position earned when playing all Qualifiers mappool
+- Total points were determined by summing up the position earned when playing all Qualifiers mappool

 | Seed | Team | Total points |
 | --: | :-- | --: |